 3. Talk about improvements instead of documentation

 Far too often, the QA department is perceived as the “documentation department”.
 This perception causes QA management to end up in the same category as things like server operation – a necessary expense that creates no added value, but rather should be as low as possible.
-One way to get the attention of top-level management is by looking across processes and finding places where there may be waste.
+One way to get the attention of top-level management is by looking across processes and finding places where there may be a waste.
 This is because department and function leaders don’t see the entire value chain, so this is where the talented quality manager has a chance to make interdepartmental improvements.

 4. Make instructions and systems sexier

 We are all people before being employees and top-level managers.
 As people, we have no desire to look at or use anything that is outdated, ugly or inconvenient.
 Unfortunately, this description fits most management systems.
-Heavy, document-based systems in SharePoint that more than anything hearken back to governmental forms.
+Heavy, document-based systems in SharePoint that more than anything hearkens back to governmental forms.
 No wonder, top-level management would rather look at the new company video from the marketing department.
 An easy way to spruce up your system is by adding visual work instructions.
-For instance, you could create an instructional video instead of the written procedure.
+For instance, you could create an instructional video instead of a written procedure.
 This article shows you how to create visual work instructions easily.

 5. Make QA reports part of customer delivery

-Why not include a QA report with the customer delivery?
+Why not include a QA report with customer delivery?
 That way you can tell the customer about the thorough process behind the production.
 Perhaps with names of some of those who participated.
 This way, you increase the visibility of the quality work and differentiate yourselves from those who merely have their ISO certificate hanging on the wall.
-This way, you also fulfill the increased focus of ISO 9001: 2015 of creating value for both the company and its customers.
+This way, you also fulfil the increased focus of ISO 9001: 2015 of creating value for both the company and its customers.